-Robert L. Rosen , 59, has served as a director of the Company since 2004.
+Robert L. Rosen, 59, has served as a director of the Company since 2004.
 Mr. Rosen is managing partner of RLR Capital Partners and RLR Focus Fund which invests principally in the securities of publicly traded North American companies.
-Mr. Rosen served from 2003 until 2005 as co-Managing Partner of Dolphin Domestic Fund II.
+Mr. Rosen served until 2005 as co-Managing Partner of Dolphin Domestic Fund II.
 In 1998, Mr. Rosen founded National Financial Partners ("NFP"), an independent distributor of financial services to high net worth individuals and small to medium-sized corporations.
 He served as NFP's CEO from 1998 to 2000 and as its Chairman until January 2002.
 From 1987 to the present, Mr. Rosen has been CEO of RLR Partners, LLC, a private investment firm with interests in financial services, healthcare, media and multi-industry companies.
 From 1989 to 1993 Mr. Rosen was Chairman and CEO of Damon Corporation, a leading healthcare and laboratory testing company that was ultimately sold to Quest Diagnostics.
 From 1983 to 1987, Mr. Rosen was Vice Chairman of Maxxam Group.
 Prior to that, Mr. Rosen spent twelve years at Shearson American Express in positions in research, investment banking and senior management, and for two years was Assistant to Sanford Weill, the then Chairman and CEO of Shearson.
 Mr. Rosen holds an MBA in finance from NYU's Stern School.
-Ares Management is in discussions with Mr. Rosen regarding expanding his relationship with Ares
+Ares Management is in discussions with Mr. Rosen regarding expanding his relationship with Ares Management.

-Management.
 If those discussions bear fruit, Mr. Rosen may no longer be considered an "independent" director of Ares Capital.
 As a result, in an abundance of caution, we are treating Mr. Rosen as an "interested person" of the Company as defined in section 2(a)(19) of the 1940 Act.

-Bennett Rosenthal, 42, has served as a Chairman and director of the Company since 2004.
-Mr. Rosenthal is a founding member of Ares and functions as a Senior Partner in the Private Equity Group.
+Bennett Rosenthal, 42, has served as a Co-Chairman and director of the Company since 2004, and is a founding member of Ares Partners Management Company LLC ("Ares Partners") and its affiliated companies, including Ares Management LLC (collectively, referred to as "Ares").
+Mr. Rosenthal is a founding member of Ares and functions as a Senior Partner in the Private Equity Group and as a Senior Advisor to the Ares Capital Markets Group.
 Since 1998, Mr. Rosenthal has also overseen all of Ares' mezzanine debt investments.
 Prior to joining Ares, Mr. Rosenthal was a Managing Director in the Global Leveraged Finance Group of Merrill Lynch and was responsible for originating, structuring and negotiating many leveraged loan and high yield financings.
 Mr. Rosenthal was also a senior member of Merrill Lynch's Leveraged Transaction Commitment Committee.
-Mr. Rosenthal is a member of the following Boards of Directors: AmeriQual Management, Inc., Douglas Dynamics, LLC, Maidenform Brands, Inc. and Marietta Corporation.
+Mr. Rosenthal is a member of the following Boards of Directors: AmeriQual Management, Inc., Douglas Dynamics, LLC, MF Acquisition Corporation (Maidenform) and Marietta Corporation.
 He is also the Co-Chairman of the Board of Directors of National Bedding Company LLC (Serta).
 Mr. Rosenthal graduated summa cum laude with a BS in Economics from the University of Pennsylvania's Wharton School of Business where he also received his MBA with distinction.
 Bennett Rosenthal is an "interested person" of the Company as defined in section 2(a)(19) of the 1940 Act because he is on the investment committee of Ares Capital Management, the Company's investment adviser, and is a member of Ares Partners Management Company LLC, the parent of Ares Management, LLC, the managing member of the investment adviser.